openwallet-foundation-labs/identity-credential/README.md

    claims / data elements and also sample data.
 This is packaged separately from the core `identity` library because its size is non-negligible and not all applications need this or they may bring their own.
+- `identity-csa` and `identity-android-csa` are libraries for implementing and communicating with a Cloud-based Secure Area.
+This is discussed more in-depth below.

 These libraries are intended to be used by Wallet Applications (mobile applications on the credential holder's device), Reader Applications (applications